DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 249 grams means compromises in windy conditions: The drone is lightweight—that's its greatest advantage and its greatest weakness.
 I wouldn't fly it in winds above force 6.
 Technically, the drone can handle it, but the battery life drops drastically and the flight path becomes unpredictable.

 No ActiveTrack in portrait mode: The tracking function only works in landscape format.
-For vertical TikTok videos, you either have to fly manually or crop in post-production.
+For vertical reels formats, you either have to fly manually or crop in post-production.

 App performance: The DJI Fly app is still not perfect.
 Occasional lags when loading maps and a cumbersome menu system have been annoying me ever since the Mini 3 Pro.
 DJI is working on it, but it's still not where it should be.